mupq/pqm4/README.md

 1. For some schemes you may have a *reference* implementation that exceeds the resource limits of the STM32F4 Discovery board.
 This reference implementation is still useful for **pqm4**, because it can run on the host to generate test vectors for comparison.
-   If the implementation you're adding is such a host-side only reference implementation, place a file called `.m4ignore` in the subdirectory containing the implementation.
+   If the implementation you're adding is such a host-side-only reference implementation, place a file called `.m4ignore` in the subdirectory containing the implementation.
    In that case the Makefile is not required to contain the `libpqm4` target.